Chicago Loss of Consortium Attorneys

 The damages in this type of claim are intended to compensate the loved ones of an accident victim for the deprivation of his or her guidance, comfort, love, affection, and companionship.
 While it can be an uphill battle to obtain an award for loss of society and companionship in some cases, most Illinois courts recognize that pecuniary injury can be presumed in cases where a parent loses a child.
 Unlike loss of consortium damages, loss of society and companionship damages cannot be awarded to parents for an injury to a child or to children for an injury to their parents if those injuries were not fatal.

-Whether you are seeking damages for the injury to or loss of a child, parent, spouse, or sibling, the attorneys of Salvi, Schostok & Pritchard P.C., will focus on exploring all of your options and proceeding according to your wishes.
+Whether you are seeking damages for the injury to or loss of a child, parent, spouse, or sibling, the attorneys of Salvi, Schostok & Pritchard P.C. will focus on exploring all of your options and proceeding according to your wishes.

 Our Chicago Personal Injury Attorneys Are Here for You

 At Salvi, Schostok & Pritchard P.C., we are committed to helping our clients to pursue their objectives and recover what they are owed.
 We offer our services on a contingency fee basis, which means that our clients don’t owe us anything unless their claim is successful.
-To learn more about filing your own claim for loss of consortium damages, contact one of our dedicated personal injury attorneys today through our offices in Chicago and Waukegan.
+To learn more about filing your own claim for loss of consortium damages, contact one of our dedicated personal injury attorneys today through our offices in Chicago and Lake County.
 Our initial consultations are always free and carry no obligations.